lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 * Disable operation

 ### Invalid
-`Invalid` state is entered whenever key manager is disabled through the [life cycle connection](#life-cycle-connection) or when an operation encounters a [fault](#faults-and-operational-faults) .
+`Invalid` state is entered whenever key manager is deactivated through the [life cycle connection](#life-cycle-connection) or when an operation encounters a [fault](#faults-and-operational-faults) .
-Upon `Invalid` entry, both the working state and the sideload keys are wiped with entropy directly.
+Upon `Invalid` entry, the internal key, the sideload key slots and the software keys are all wiped with entropy directly.
-Note, this is different from `Disabled` state entry, which updates internal key with KMAC outputs but leaves sideload and software keys intact.

 #### Invalid Entry Wiping
-Since the life cycle controller can disable the key manager at any time, the key manager attempts to gracefully handle the wiping process.
+Since the life cycle controller can deactivate the key manager at any time, the key manager attempts to gracefully handle the wiping process.
-When the disable is seen, the key manager immediately begins wiping all keys (internal key, hardware sideload key, software key) with entropy.
+When the deactivated, the key manager immediately begins wiping all keys (internal key, hardware sideload key, software key) with entropy.
-However, if an operation was already ongoing, the key manager waits for the transaction to complete gracefully before transitioning to invalid state.
+However, if an operation was already ongoing, the key manager waits for the operation to complete gracefully before transitioning to invalid state.

-While waiting for the transaction to complete, the key manager continuously wipes all keys with entropy.
+While waiting for the operation to complete, the key manager continuously wipes all keys with entropy.

 ### Invalid and Disabled State

-Note that `Invalid` and `Disabled` states are functionally equivalent.
+`Invalid` and `Disabled` states are functionally very similar.
-The main difference between the two is "how" the state was reached.
+The main difference between the two is "how" the states were reached and the entry behavior.

-`Disabled` state is reached through intentional software commands.
+`Disabled` state is reached through intentional software commands where the internal key, sideload key slots and software key are not wiped.
-While `Invalid` state is reached through life cycle disable or operational faults.
+While `Invalid` state is reached through life cycle deactivation or operational faults where the internal key, sideload key slots and software key are wiped.

 This also means that only `Invalid` is a terminal state.
-If after entering `Disabled` life cycle is disabled or a fault is encountered, the same [invalid entry procedure](#Invalid) is followed to bring the system to a terminal `Invalid` state.
+If after entering `Disabled` life cycle is deactivated or a fault is encountered, the same [invalid entry procedure](#Invalid) is followed to bring the system to a terminal `Invalid` state.

 If ever multiple conditions collide (a fault is detected at the same time software issues disable command), the `Invalid` entry path always takes precedence.

 ## Life Cycle Connection
-The function of the key manager is directly tied to the life cycle controller.
+The function of the key manager is directly managed by the [life cycle controller]({{< relref "hw/ip/lc_ctrl/doc/#key-manager-en" >}}).

-During specific life cycle states, the key manager is explicitly invalidated.
+Until the life cycle controller activates the key manager, the key manager does not accept any software commands.
+Once the key manager is activated by the life cycle controller, it is then allowed to transition to the various states previously [described](#key-manager-states).

-When invalidated, the following key manager behavior applies:
+When the life cycle controller de-activates the key manager, the key manager transitions to the `Invalid` state.
--  If the key manager has not been initialized, it cannot be initialized until life cycle enables key manager.
--  If the key manager has been initialized and is currently in a valid state (including `Disabled`), it immediately wipes its key contents with entropy (working state, sideload keys and software keys) and transitions to `Invalid`.
-   -  Note, unlike a normal software requested disable, this path does not gracefully interact with KMAC, instead the secret contents are forcibly wiped.
-   -  If there is an ongoing transaction with KMAC, the handshake with KMAC is still completed as usual, however the results are discarded and the value sent to KMAC are also not real.
--  Once the system settles to `Invalid` state, the behavior is consistent with `Disabled` state.

 ## Commands in Each State
 During each state, there are 3 valid commands software can issue: